How To Become a Professional DJ – Master your skills

 We cannot emphasize enough how important is to label all your tracks, as soon as you download them.
 It won’t take you that much time, plus you will always be prepared at live events.
 BPM – KEY – SONG DYNAMIC.

-3. Enrich your DJ gear and live performance
+3. Enrich your DJ equipment for live performances

 DJing and music production are two separate areas where a combination can offer pretty admirable results.